Yaeger42/Yaeger42/README.md

 ***
 ## Currently working at
-I'm currently working at <a href="https://shiphero.com/">Shiphero</a> as a backend software engineer developer
+I'm currently working at <a href="https://brightcove.com/">Brightcove</a> as a DevOps Engineer

 ***
 ## Recent projects